 How Many Points Does a Hard Inquiry Affect Your Credit Score?

 Whenever you apply for a new credit card or a personal line of credit, the lender or credit card issuer will check your financial history to see if you are a good candidate for their products.
 To do that, lenders will perform a hard check on your credit.
-This can, in fact, change your credit score, so for many borrowers, the main question is: How many points does a hard inquiry affect a credit score?
+This can, in fact, change your credit score, so it's important to understand just how impactful that change can be.

 Hard vs. Soft Credit Inquiry